raquo/Waypoint/README.md

 Waypoint is an efficient Router for [Laminar](https://github.com/raquo/Laminar) using [@sherpal](https://github.com/sherpal)'s [URL DSL](https://github.com/sherpal/url-dsl) library for URL matching and the browser's [History API](https://developer.mozilla.org/en-US/docs/Web/API/History) for managing URL transitions.

-This is an early but functional version.
-While Laminar itself is quite polished, Waypoint might be a bit rough around the edges including the docs.
+Unlike Laminar itself, Waypoint is quite opinionated, focusing on a specific approach to representing routes that I think works great.
+[Frontroute](https://github.com/tulz-app/frontroute) is another routing alternative.

+Waypoint docs are not as exhaustive as Laminar's, but we have examples, and Waypoint is very, very small, so this shouldn't be a big deal.
+Just make sure you understand how the browser's History API works.

-    "com.raquo" %%% "waypoint" % "0.4.2"   // Requires Airstream 0.13.0 & URL DSL 0.4.0
+    "com.raquo" %%% "waypoint" % "0.5.0"   // Requires Airstream 0.14.0 & URL DSL 0.4.0